ha5dzs/optitrack-motive-file-converter/README.md

 ## Motive 3 differences

 With Motive 3, it seems that the rigid body data is not included by default.
 In research, we almost exclusively use rigid bodies, as we need to rely on virtual markers.
-In Motive terminology, we set the 'pivot' to a marker that doesn't exist on the rigid body during normal use.
+In Motive terminology, we set the 'pivot' (or as of Motive 3.1, a 'Bone') to a marker that doesn't exist on the rigid body during normal use.
 Presumably (as, in, this is all speculation), in order to increase performance, the rigid body solver is a quick and less accurate one for when handling the data.
 When there are multiple rigid bodies that are similar to each other, this algorithm gets easily confused.
 When the files are reconstructed, auto-labelled, and then solved, this problem disappears.

 The only problem with this are that this process is really slow, Motive Batch Processor requires a license, and it seems that is single-core execution only.

-So, this new version of code has been brought up-to-date: It now requires .NET framework 7.0, and does all the additional steps (Reconstruct, Auto-label, Solve) before exporting to CSV.
+So, this new version of code has been brought up-to-date: It now requires .NET framework 9.0, and does all the additional steps (Reconstruct, Auto-label, Solve) before exporting to CSV.

 Additionally, it seems that a lot of binaries have been updated, and `NMotive.dll` didn't load due to some undocumented dependencies.
 So I ended up senselessly copying everything in the project until it worked.